hartwork/vue-tristate-checkbox/README.md

 - Be as close to `<input type="checkbox">` as possible, e.g. support attributes `checked`, `disabled`, `id`, `name`, `value` with the same naming
 - Be as close to Vue's own take on checkboxes, e.g. support attributes `v-model`, `true-value`, `false-value` with the same naming
 - Support a binary mode so the component _can_ take over all checkboxes in an app in a uniform way if desired
-- (The component comes as a plain `.js` rather than a `.vue` file to keep things simple… but I'm open to arguments why `.vue` file would greatly benefit this very case.)
+- (The component comes as a plain `.js` rather than a `.vue` file to keep things simple… but I'm open to arguments why a `.vue` file would greatly benefit this very case.)

 # How to use